INNVTV/NetCore-Clean-Architecture/README.md

 ![Deploy](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/typical-setup.png)

-## Microservices
+## Microservices Approach
-Each Core can be developed into it's own microservice for architectures where this would be a good solution.
+Each CoreService can be developed into it's own microservice for scenarios where this solution makes sense.

-This allows for an even greater seperation of concerns, and the ability to scale or evolve each service as it's own entity.
+This allows for an even greater seperation of concerns and the ability to scale/evolve each service as it's own domain.

 Here is an example of such a soluton: